 Social capital

 Guinea is highly unequal, not only along the rural-urban divide but also along gender lines.
-It ranks 12th from the bottom in the UNDP’s Gender Inequality Index.
-According to the UNDP’s measure of the loss of human development due to inequality, Guinea is 8th from the bottom, with a loss of about 36% of potential longevity and health, education, and living standards due to inequality.
+It scored 0.609 on the UNDP’s 2022 Gender Inequality Index, which ranges from 0.000 to 1.000, with lower values indicating less inequality.
+According to the UNDP’s 2022 measure of the loss of human development due to inequality, Guinea lost about 39.5% of potential longevity and health, education and living standards due to this cause.

 Socioeconomic barriers

-The Dadis Camara and Alpha Conde governments were accused of negotiating corrupt mining deals, leading to high-level corruption trials in the United States and Switzerland, as well as indictments in Guinea following the junta’s takeover.
-Private sector actors complain that the small formal sector is often targeted both by government officials and competitors in the informal sector for spurious lawsuits and other demands for payment.
-The banking sector has become more formalized over the past 20 years, but private sector businesses complain that, as a result, it is extremely difficult to access credit.
+The Dadis Camara (2009) and Alpha Condé (2011 – 2021) governments were accused of negotiating corrupt mining deals, leading to high-level corruption trials in the United States and Switzerland and – following the CNRD junta’s takeover in September 2021 – indictments in Guinea.
+Private sector actors complain that government officials and competitors often target the small formal sectors with spurious lawsuits.
+The banking sector has expanded and become more formalized over the past 20 years.
+Still, private sector businesses complain that it remains extremely difficult to access credit, particularly for small business owners who do not have a long track record of business successes or do not have enough collateral to guarantee bank loans.
+This makes interest rates very high for them and thus renders credit inaccessible in practice.

 Market organization